Rollup

 Ethereum Virtual Machine (EVM)

-→The Ethereum Virtual Machine (EVM) is the runtime environment for executing smart contracts on the Ethereum blockchain and EVM-compatible networks.
+→The EVM is the deterministic runtime that executes smart contract bytecode on Ethereum and EVM-compatible networks.

 All terms and definitions may update as the Cryptionary improves.